 On April 27, 2010, the U.S. House Financial Services Committee approved H.R.
 2555, titled "the Homeowners Defense Act", by a vote of 39-26.
 In addition, on the same day the Financial Services Committee passed legislation which would expand the National Flood Insurance Program (the "NFIP") to cover damage to or loss of real or related personal property located in the U.S. arising from any windstorm (any hurricane, tornado, cyclone, typhoon, or other wind event) (this legislation, together with H.R.
 2555, is referred to below as "the House Bills").
 H.R.
-2555 would, if enacted, provide for the creation of (i) a federal reinsurance catastrophe fund; (ii) a federal consortium to facilitate qualifying state residual markets and catastrophe funds in qualifying state residual markets.
+2555 would, if enacted, provide for the creation of (i) a federal reinsurance catastrophe fund; (ii) a federal consortium to facilitate qualifying state residual markets and catastrophe funds in securing reinsurance; and (iii) a federal bond guarantee program for state catastrophe funds in qualifying state residual markets.